 - Stir in fresh herbs if using.
 Ladle into bowls and enjoy hot.

-- The first time I made this, I sauteed the onions and garlic in 1 tbsp of sesame oil before adding the other ingredients.
-The taste isn’t hugely affected although I do think it’s an improvement.
-If you have time for this step and are not bothered with a slightly higher calorie count, feel free to add some oil to make it more flavourful.
+- The last time I made this, I sauteed the onions and garlic in 1 tbsp of sesame oil before adding the other ingredients.
+It adds a richer, more satisfying taste and texture to the soup.
+If you have time for this step and are not bothered with a slightly higher calorie count, I recommend adding some oil to make it more flavourful.

 - This recipe is super forgiving and easy to customize!
 For example, if you want a thicker stew-like meal, just reduce the water by a quarter.
-You can substitute double the amount of fresh thyme for dried.
-The spinach can be swapped out for kale or swiss chard or left out altogether.
+You can substitute the fresh herbs for dried (use half the amount since dried herbs are more concentrated in flavour).
+Add some red pepper flakes to make it spicy.
+The spinach can be swapped out for kale or swiss chard, or left out altogether.